SyedSibtainRazvi/Games-Book/README.md

 3) Code SandBox.

 #### What Next?
-Add API for the emojis instead of the predefined Emoji Dictionary
+Add API for the list of games and URL's.

 #### How to contribute?